SeriousGuy888/HATApedia/content/articles/Scammington Bar.md

 The legality of Arvi's actions have been the subject of scrutinty.

+### Remy's Speech on the Bar's Destruction
+The Glorious Leader delivered a speech at the site of the former bar after assessing the damages.

+> As you are aware, the Scammington bar has been burnt down by its owner, Arvi.
+A lot of you are questioning the legality of this arson, and a lot of you are questioning the safety of two Remy Republicans.
+I will answer those questions now.
+>
+> First, is what Arvi did legal?
+This is a tricky question to answer.
+Arvi is the owner of this bar and property, and it is legal for him to adjust the property as he pleases.
+However, the way he conducted his adjustments to his property was not.
+>
+> First and foremost, he did not give the Remy Republic a proper time and date as to when he was going to burn down the bar.
+This meant any attempts to warn the public or evacuate anyone near were compromised.
+Second, and most concerning, he did not remove both William Scamsworth and Birch Nuke from the property.
+Fortunately, they didn't die; however, if they did, he would be charged with 3rd-degree murder.
+He still endangered the lives of citizens.
+>
+> Also, I will make this clear: even though he owns the bar, it does not make it private property.
+It is a public establishment; therefore, he cannot fault those who hang around within it.
+>
+> The second thing that is the issue with the bar burning is the ruin that remained after.
+Arvi did not attempt to clean it up, leading to multiple safety hazards.
+We at the Remyan government have come to a decision revolving the solution to this.
+We deem the bar and the area surrounding the bar unsafe for the public; therefore, we are closing it down to public access.
+We will also repossess the rights to the property as Arvi has been deemed unfit to maintain his land.
+>
+> We plan to reconstruct a new, better bar and, with the assistance of Birch Nuke, turn this area into a casino.
+As you already know, Toby of Tobytopia and I plan on constructing the court of HATA very soon.
+Arvi will be trialed then for any crimes he committed during this incident.
+>
+> I would like to make one final thing clear: I want to tell the public what Remyan citizenship is.
+Lack of Remyan citizenship does not restrict you from being in the Remy Republic.
+Lack of Remyan citizenship also does not restrict you from owning a property.
+Remyan citizenship is more like a benefits package to living in the Remy Republic.
+Remyan citizenship allows you to vote, make your voice heard, get a complementary fast pass for your Hocus Pocus card.
+>
+> That is all I wanted to make clear.
+Any questions?

 # Arvi's Bunker
 The Scammington Bar has a nuclear fallout bunker located deep below it built by Arvi.
 There was a somewhat sneaky mechanism to enter the bunker before the Bar was burned down.